-You may be given general anaesthetic, or local anaesthetic.
+You will be given general anaesthetic.
 General anaesthesia is drug-induced unconsciousness.
 It is always provided by an anaesthetist, who is a doctor with specialist training.
-Local anaesthesia is drug-induced numbness: it may be provided by an anaesthetist, surgeon or other healthcare professional, depending on the technique used.

-Unfortunately, both local and general anaesthesia can cause side effects and complications.
+Unfortunately general anaesthesia can cause side effects and complications.
 Side effects are common, but are usually short-lived: they include nausea, confusion and pain.
 Complications are very rare, but can cause lasting injury: they include awareness, paralysis and death.